furk4neg3/FedChain/README.md

    docker-compose up --build
    ```
    - 🚨 **Heads-up:** The first build can take **over 1 hour**, as it builds images *and* runs 3 rounds of local training + global aggregation on MNIST.
-   - To avoid rebuilding from scratch on your next run:
-     ```bash
-     docker-compose down --remove-orphans
-     docker-compose up --build
-     ```

 ---

 ## 📊 What’s Happening Under the Hood